 Meditation generally refers to the state of concentrated focus on an object of thought or awareness.
 The background of meditation stems from the aim to get into a higher state of consciousness.
-It is usually based from ancient beliefs that make up the component of eastern religions.
+It is usually based on ancient beliefs that make up the component of eastern religions.
 Its practice has bee going on over 5,000 years.

 When it comes to meditation, different beliefs hold different spiritual and psychological practices in order to develop or achieve a higher degree of mental consciousness and awareness.
 Many religions have developed their own method and technique of meditation that allows their adherents to arrive at a higher state of consciousness.

-On of the many forms of Yoga is the Raja Yoga which states the eight limbs of spiritual practices, with half of them classified as meditation.
+On of the many forms of Yoga is the Raja Yoga.
+Raja Yoga states the eight limbs of spiritual practices, with half of them classified as meditation.
 Then there is the Vedanta which is a form of Jnana Yoga.
 The Surat Shabd Yoga uses a form of meditation that uses sound and light to achieve a higher state of consciousness.
-There is also the Bhakti Yoga which practices a form of meditation that focuses on an object of love or devotion.
+There is also the Bhakti Yoga.
+Bhakti Yoga practices a form of meditation that focuses on an object of love or devotion.
 The Japa Yoga which practices a form of meditation where a mantra is being repeated aloud or silently.
 There is also the Hatha Yoga where different postures and positions are used in meditation in order to raise one’s spiritual energy.